Cereus vargasianus Cárdenas

 This species is native to Peru (Cuzco).

-Cereus vargasianus is a large tree-like cactus with segmented, glaucous green branches that arise from a short trank.
+Cereus vargasianus is a large tree-like cactus with segmented glaucous green branches that arise from a short trank.
 It grows up to 26.2 feet (8 m) tall.
-Branches have 4 to 5 wavy, up to 2 inches (5 cm) tall ribs, gray areoles, and 9 to 10 brownish spines not always distinguishable as centrals and radials.
+Branches have 4 to 5 wavy, up to 2 inches (5 cm) tall ribs, gray areoles, and 9 to 10 brownish spines not always distinguishable as central and radial spines.
 The spines grow up to 0.6 inches (1.5 cm) long.
 Flowers are white and up to 4 inches (10 cm) long.
-Fruits are yellow with white pulp, ellipsoid-shaped, and up to 3.2 inches (8 cm) long.
+Fruits are yellow with white pulp, ellipsoid, and up to 3.2 inches (8 cm) long.

 The specific epithet "vargasianus" derives from the topographical name "vargas" and the Latin suffix "ianus," meaning "belonging to or coming from," and probably refers to the natural habitat of the species.